bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

     cd daft
     ./run_daft.sh
     ```
-    this will create a ray cluster, run the benchmark and write the output to `s3://test-daft/full_result.pq` (if that bucket does not exist for you, you can create one with `aws s3 mb test-daft`).
+    this script will create a ray cluster and run the benchmark.
+The output will be written to a new S3 bucket named `nyc-taxi-benchmark-daft-{UUID}`.
+4. After inspecting the output, you can clean up S3 resources by running:
+    ``` bash
+    aws s3 rm s3://$BUCKET_NAME --recursive
+    aws s3api delete-bucket --bucket $BUCKET_NAME --region us-east-2
+    ```

 ## Local Benchmark